 Jennifer serves as CCL’s senior vice president for Research, Evaluation, and Societal Advancement.
-In this role she is responsible for the leadership and execution of CCL’s world-renowned research, analytics, evaluation, and societal advancement practices.
-These critical components differentiate CCL others in the industry and enable us to extend our knowledge and practice of leadership development across the whole of society, including CCL’s efforts to advance organizational cultures to be more focused on diversity, equity, and inclusion.
-In addition, Jennifer continues to work directly with clients, focusing on women’s and girls’ leadership development as well as transforming organizational capacity for leadership.
-She is co-author with Portia R. Mount of CCL’s upcoming book, Kick Some Glass.
+In this role, she’s responsible for the leadership and execution of CCL’s world-renowned research, analytics, evaluation, and societal advancement practices.
+These critical components differentiate CCL from others in the industry and enable us to extend our knowledge and practice of leadership development across the whole of society, including CCL’s efforts to advance organizational cultures to be more focused on diversity, equity, and inclusion.

 Areas of Expertise